nextgenusfs/amptk/README.md

 From the Torrent Server, analyze the data using the `--disable-all-filters` BaseCaller argument.
 This will leave the adapters/key/barcode sequence intact.
 The data need to be exported as a FASTQ file, or alternatively use a 3rd party tool to convert the BAM output file to FASTQ (i.e. `bedtools bamtofastq -i <BAM> -fq <FASTQ>`).
 You can then de-multiplex the data as follows:

 `ficus-process_ion.py --barcodes 1,5,24 data.fastq > data.demux.fq`
 >This will find Ion barcodes (1, 5, and 24) and relabel header with that information.
-Next it will find and trim both the forward and reverse primers (default is ITS2 region: fITS7 & ITS4), and then finally will trim or pad with N's to a set length (default: 250 bp).
+By default, it will look for all 96 Ion Xpress barcodes, specifiy the barcodes you used by a comma separated list.
+Next the script will find and trim both the forward and reverse primers (default is ITS2 region: fITS7 & ITS4), and then finally will trim or pad with N's to a set length (default: 250 bp).
+Trimming to the same length is critcally important for USEARCH to cluster correctly, padding with N's after finding the reverse primer keeps short ITS sequences from being discarded.
 These options can be customized using: `--fwd_primer`, `--rev_primer`, `--trim_len`, etc.  Type `-h` for all the available options.

 ####Processing Illumina MiSeq PE Data:####